timvisee/timvisee.com/content/blog/2019-07-16_dark-mode-toggle-on-static-website/index.md

 ```

 ### Add a toggle
 Now we'll create the toggle.
-After that we can finalize and iteratively
+After that, we can finalize and iteratively
 experiment with a new color scheme.

 **Put an element** that will **act as toggle** somewhere on your website where